 attached filaments on the corneal surface, a condition known as filamentary

-drying, which is a condition termed exposure keratitis.
+drying, a condition termed exposure keratitis.

 Allergies to airborne pollens or bacterial toxins in the tears may also cause